|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Goodyear Aircraft Corporation in Akron, Ohio.
 Delivered to the U. S. Navy (USN) as FG-1A Corsair bureau number 14053.
 Disassembled and shipped overseas to the Pacific and reassembled.

-Assigned to the United States Marine Corps (USMC), 2nd Marine Air Wing (MAW-2), Marine Air Group 11 (MAG-11) to Marine Fighting Squadron 122 (VMF-122) "Werewolves/Candystripers".
-This aircraft had no known nickname, nose art or squadron number.
+Assigned to the United States Marine Corps (USMC), Marine Air Wing 2 (MAW-2), Marine Air Group 11 (MAG-11), Marine Fighting Squadron 122 (VMF-122) "Werewolves/Candystripers".
+No known nickname, nose art or squadron number.

-On November 21, 1944 took off from Peleliu Airfield on Peleliu Island on a combat mission.
+On November 21, 1944 took off from Peleliu Airfield on Peleliu Island piloted by Captain Carroll E. McCullah on a combat mission.
 This Corsair ditched into the sea at the western reef off Koror Island.
 The pilot survived unhurt.

 McCullah was rescued and returned to duty.